aquavitae/norman/doc/source/index.rst

     This object allows most operations permitted on sets, such as unions and intersections.
 Comparison operators (such as ``<``) are not supported, except for equality tests.

+    Queries are considered `True` if they contain any results, and `False` if they do not.

     The following operations are supported: